cappuccinocosmico/trump-superpredator/README.md

 - Championed the Obama-birther movement, long after the issue was settled by the State of Hawaii
 - Instigated rumor that Ted Cruz' father helped assassinate JFK
 - Made much of his wealth from running gambling businesses
-- If elected, he would be the first President to have made money off of a strip club

 #### General Misogyny:
 - Insinuated Megyn Kelly wasn't fit to host debate because she was on her period, after she called him out for previous on the record statements calling women "fat pigs," "slobs," and "disgusting animals" ([source](time.com/4198737/donald-trump-megyn-kelly-sexism/))